 ?? - Do let us have your comments and any suggestions - use the Contact Page

 - Creating a link across the fields between Millennium Wood Park and Blagreaves Lane to open a link to Sunnydale Park would be a strategic improvement parks and footpaths.
-But there is no progress on this currently.
+But there is no prospect to create this yet.

 - Money can always be spent on more benches both in Heatherton and throughout other green spaces.
 Perhaps this could be addressed by people and clubs donating them.

-- The footpaths beside King George V Playing Fields (KGV) and through Griffe Field Park have a number of specific drainage problems which await other funding sources rather than Heatherton S.106.
+- The footpaths beside King George V Playing Fields (KGV) and through Griffe Field Park have a number of specific drainage problems some of which have now been addressed.